 Staying Strong Together – Connected Couples Weather Crisis Better

-As the COVID-19 pandemic continues, and your struggles with infertility and pregnancy loss do too, you need the support of your partner more than ever.
+As you struggle with infertility and pregnancy loss, you need the support of your partner more than ever.

 Studies show that couples who maintain secure connection in their relationships also deal better with stress (Greenman & Johnson, 2012).
 With the support of your loved one and a calm mind, you’re better able to regulate negative emotions that come up.